 Small Intestine More than 6m in humans The longest section of the alimentary canal.
 Its name refers to the diameter which is smaller than the large intestine.
-Most of the enzymatic hydrolysis and absorption of nutrients occurs in the small intestine.
-The first 25 cm of the small intestine is ...
+Most of the enzymatic hydrolysis and absorption of nutrients occurs in the small intestine. ...

 The stomach is connected to the large intestine by a long, narrow tube that is folded or coiled.
 It is responsible for digesting and absorbing food.